Single-cell mutational burden distributions in birth-death processes

-The advent of single-cell data~\cite{shapiroSinglecellSequencingbasedTechnologies2013a, wangAdvancesApplicationsSingleCell2015a} opens the door for combining bulk and single-cell data to understand mutation accumulation~\cite{abascalSomaticMutationLandscapes2021a, moellerMeasuresGeneticDiversification2022}.
+The advent of single-cell sequencing~\cite{shapiroSinglecellSequencingbasedTechnologies2013a, wangAdvancesApplicationsSingleCell2015a} opens the door for combining bulk and single-cell data to understand the growth history and dynamic traits of (healthy or tumorous) tissues, which are otherwise difficult to measure directly \cite{abascalSomaticMutationLandscapes2021a, moellerMeasuresGeneticDiversification2022}.
 There is great need for new mathematical and computational machinery to cope with single-cell data, which provides different mutational distributions beyond the SFS.
 The number of unique mutations in the population, also known as the overall tumour mutational burden (TMB)~\cite{chalmersAnalysis1000002017a}, has been studied both in a single tumour~\cite{gunnarssonExactSiteFrequency2021a} and (its distribution) between tumours~\cite{fernandezCancerSpecificThresholdsAdjust2019a, martinez-perezPanelsModelsAccurate2021a}.
 However, the distribution of mutational burdens between cells, the so-called single-cell mutational burden distribution (MBD), has only recently been experimentally observable through single-cell sequencing.
 Understanding the MBD may further help in inferring important evolutionary parameters, determining the growth history of the tumour and the level of selection at play, with neutral selection as a baseline with which to compare.
-Using data from healthy haematopoietic stem cells and oesophageal epithelial cells, Moeller \textit{et al.}~showed that analysis of single-cell and bulk data complement each other and narrowed down the parameter inference of the mutation rate and stem cell population size~\cite{moellerMeasuresGeneticDiversification2022}.
+Using data from healthy haematopoietic stem cells and oesophageal epithelial cells, Moeller \& Mon P\`ere \textit{et al.}~showed that analysis of single-cell and bulk data complement each other and narrowed down the parameter inference of the mutation rate and stem cell population size~\cite{moellerMeasuresGeneticDiversification2022}.
 More specifically, the mean and variance of the MBD for a growing population were derived and used to estimate the underlying mutation rate~\cite{moellerMeasuresGeneticDiversification2022}.
 However, the exact analytical shape of the MBD has not yet been explicitly found.